Goldwater Institute: Public interest litigation

 The Goldwater Institute created the Scharf-Norton Center for Constitutional Litigation in June 2007.
 The center, previously directed by lawyer Clint Bolick, engages in lawsuits against federal, state and local governmental bodies to advocate adherence to constitutional law and to protect individual rights such as property rights and entrepreneurial freedom from potential government intrusion.

 In Turken v.
 Gordon, the Goldwater Institute sued the city of Phoenix over a $100 million corporate subsidy to the CityNorth development, which the Institute argued was illegal under the Arizona Constitution.

 In another case, Preston v.
 Hallman, the Goldwater Institute successfully sued the city of Tempe, Arizona on behalf of a tattoo parlor owner whose permit to operate was denied by the city council though it complied with zoning laws.
 In 2010, the Goldwater Institute successfully defended the right of voters to wear Tea Party T-shirts to the polls.

 In Tombstone v.
 United States, the Goldwater Institute sued on behalf of the City of Tombstone, Arizona which had been denied permission to use machinery to repair its water lines in an environmentally sensitive area.

 In February 2015, the Goldwater Institute filed suit in Massachusetts, challenging the state's century-old ban on corporate contributions to political candidates.

 In November 2017, the Goldwater Institute threatened to sue on behalf of UCF Knights football kicker Donald De La Haye, who was earlier in the year kicked off the team for ineligibility.
+De La Haye sued UCF over this matter in July 2018, settling in November 2018 to finish his education there.